August 13, 2024 - by Santina Russo

 Bias exposed — and corrected

-With the help of their simulations on “Piz Daint”, the team came up with a solution that better represents the process.
-“In reality, water vapour is transported through the tropopause not by regular diffusion but by winds, so by a bulk motion, also called advection,” explains Tatiana Egorova, research scientist and co-author of the respective paper in Nature Communications.
+With the help of their simulations on “Piz Daint”, the team came up with a solution that better describes the process.
+“In reality, water vapour travels through the tropopause not by regular diffusion but by winds, so by a bulk motion, also called advection,” explains Tatiana Egorova, research scientist and co-author of the respective paper in Nature Communications.
 And advective transport is better captured by so-called Lagrangian transport schemes, as the work has shown.

 Via simulations of present-day climate, the team first examined the transport schemes used in two large climate modelling projects, CMIP6 and CCMI-2022, and compared the simulations’ results with data observed by satellites.
 In a second step, the team replaced the transport scheme of one of the models with the pure Lagrangian scheme from a chemical stratosphere model named CLaMS developed at the Research Center Jülich.
 “Coupling these two elements is not straight forward,” says Rozanov.
 “Climate models are based on grids, whereas for a Lagrangian scheme, you need to introduce billions of particles being moved by winds to then couple these back with the climate model’s grids.”
 This complicates and expands the entire process.